 8.2.1.1 Number the emitters tested according to 8.1 in ascending order according to the measured emission rate, No. 1 being the lowest emission rate emitter, No. 25 the highest.

-8.2.1.2 Take four emitters from the series obtained - Nos.
-3, 12, 13, 23 - and measure their change in emission rate as a function of the inlet pressure.
+8.2.1.2 Take four emitters from the series obtained No. 3, 12, 13, 23 and measure their change in emission rate as a function of the inlet pressure.

-8.2.1.3 Test each emitter in steps not greater than 50 kPa, from zero pressure up to 1.2 Pmax.
+8.2.1.3 Test each emitter in steps not greater than 50 kPa from zero pressure up to 1.2 Pmax.
 Regulated emitters shall be tested at three or more different pressure within the range of regulation at rising and falling inlet pressures.
-The reading of the results shall be taken at least 3 minutes after reaching the test pressure.
+The reading of the results shall be taken at least 3 min after reaching the test pressure.

 8.2.1.4 If the inlet pressure exceeds the desired pressure by more than 10 kPa during its rise or fall, return to zero pressure and repeat the test.